messenger4j/messenger4j/README.md

-# messenger4j: A Java library for the Facebook Messenger Platform
+# messenger4j: A Java library for the Messenger Platform

-If you are excited about building Bots for the Facebook Messenger Platform, messenger4j is all you need ✌
+If you are excited about building Chatbots on the Facebook Messenger Platform, messenger4j is all you need ✌

 >It's fast, lightweight, feature-rich, and easy to use.